 This erratic migrant to Britain was first recorded in Devon at Woodbury Common in 1928, while five followed in 1955 at Bovey Heathfield and in hectads SX73 (contains Bolt Head and Prawle Point), SX83 (contains Start Point), SX84 (contains Slapton Ley) and SY09 (contains Aylesbeare Common and the upper Otter valley).
-During an unprecedented national influx in 1995, singles were at Colaton Raleigh Common on 8 August, Budleigh Salterton on 19 August, a mating pair were seen at Croyde and there were undated records from Berry Head, Teignmouth and Dawlish Warren (two).
+During an unprecedented national influx in 1995, singles were at Colaton Raleigh Common on 8 August, Budleigh Salterton on 19 August, a mating pair were seen at Croyde, and at Berry Head there were five (four males, one female) on 12 August, with two (one male) next day; there were also undated records from Teignmouth and Dawlish Warren (two).